Romantic Getaway Itinerary

 Barefoot walks in the sand, chasing sunsets, and paddling

 A romantic escape calls for an evening with an elevated dining experience.
-At Morgan’s Bistro you’ll be surrounded by chill music, dimmed lights, and lake views while indulging in savoury, delectable flavours.
-When you are finished, don’t head back right away.
-Check your weather app to see when the sun sets.
-Across the street to the lakeshore, you don’t want to miss chasing a Harrison sunset.
+At one of our lakeside restaurants or bistros, you’ll be surrounded by chill music, dimmed lights, and lake views while indulging in savory, delectable flavours.
+Check out the famous Harrison sunset as it slowly sinks behind the rippling water and Mt.
+Breckenridge.
+A sight you don’t want to miss!

 The day calls for time together on the water.
 Hicks Lake is a smaller lake in Sasquatch Park, and perfect for canoeing.
-You can rental a canoe right in the park even.
+Seasonal canoe rentals are available in the park.

-Charcuterie and wine are in order tonight.
-Head to the award-winning Farm House Natural Cheeses to choose some artisan cow and goat’s milk cheeses.
-Watch the cheese-making process through the viewing window.
+Charcuterie and wine night!
+Head to the award-winning Farm House Natural Cheeses to choose some artisan cow and goat’s milk cheeses and pick the perfect cracker and fig jam to accompany your choices.
+Check out the cheese-making process through the viewing window.

 Day 3: Don’t head home yet!
 End your stay with a hike to Sandy Cove followed by a lakeside picnic for just the two of you.
 See our hiking itinerary for more suggestions.